eb0687/real-time-forum/README.md

   - [ ] login
   - [ ] profile

+### extras:

+- [ ] allow user to update their own profile?

 ## Issues

-- The styling is not being applied consistently, sometimes have to manually refresh the page.
+- The styling is not being applied consistently, sometimes when I manually refresh the page it either breaks or fixes the css.
 - How to make the background color extend to the rest of the screen
 - Inconsistency with showing edit button for post
 - When updating a post, the title disappears